 Schedule a reading of juried, 10-minute plays written by youth through EnoughPlays.com

-During your event, include a Soul Box-making table where your attendees can honor someone they know taken by gunfire.
+During your event, include a Soul Box-making table where your attendees can honor someone they know killed or injured by gunfire.